 Now, just outside the side door entrance, you will find a stall where you can get a quick coffee, but should not miss out on tasting the authentic Churros with Chocolate.
 This delicious treat is a classic Spanish breakfast and if you haven’t tried it yet, here is your chance!

-Pick some local wine or olive oil from one of the stands or look for more edible Spanish souvenirs.
+Pick some local wine or olive oil from one of the stands or look for more Best Spanish Souvenirs To Buy.

 A 2-minute walk from the market will bring you to La Lonja de la Seda a.k.a the Silk Exchange.
 The entry tickets to this beautiful Gothic-style building only cost 2 euro, so it’s well worth the visit.